 They may seem cumbersome at times, yet as we’ve illustrated above, law firms have good reason for implementing and enforcing security protocols and policies; protect yourself and your firm by taking the time to review them.
 Know the repercussions for employees who fail to adhere - ensure you aren’t inadvertently committing violations that can you get you into trouble - or worse, bring trouble to your firm and clients.

 Don’t hesitate to ask questions about the policy and to raise concerns.
 Workplace policies are only effective when employees follow them, so your employer should know if something isn’t practical.

-In this age of unlimited connectivity, an employee can no longer assume that data security is the responsibility of solely the IT manager.
-In order to maintain safety for ourselves, our clients and our colleagues, we all have an obligation to take responsibility for our technology practices.
+A Private Cloud with virtual desktop is the securest IT infrastructure for a Distributed Firm.
+However, in this age of unlimited connectivity, an employee can no longer assume that data security is the sole responsibility of the IT manager.
+In order to maintain safety for the firm, clients and our colleagues, everyone has an obligation to take responsibility for the firm's security practices.